My Eclectic Bites

 Build Your Go-To Meal List

-The first step is to have a short list of meals you actually enjoy eating and cooking.
+The first step is having a short list of meals you actually enjoy, both eating and making.
 This becomes your starting point every time you sit down to plan.

 Close-up of glossy beef and broccoli in sauce with rice and sesame seeds, showing tender texture.